ScriptRaccoon/codeblocks/README.md

 };
 ```

-Notices that pages with code blocks need to be [prerendered](https://kit.svelte.dev/docs/glossary#prerendering).
-Shiki needs to run on the server only.
+Notice that pages with code blocks need to be [prerendered](https://kit.svelte.dev/docs/glossary#prerendering), and Shiki needs to run on the server only.
 Otherwise there will be an error.
 This is why we set `prerender = true` here.

 ## Codeblock component

 These codes are then used in the Codeblock component.
-It exports a prop `snippet`, and computes the rendered code via `codes[snippet]`.
+It exports a prop `snippet` and computes the rendered code via `codes[snippet]`.

 ```svelte
 <!-- Codeblock.svelte -->